jbh/loopback-connector-db2ibmi/README.md

 Property&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Type&nbsp;&nbsp;    | Description
 ---------------| --------| --------
-database       | String  | Database name (currently not set) schema         | String  | Specifies the default schema name that is used to qualify unqualified database objects in dynamically prepared SQL statements.
+database       | String  | Database name
+schema         | String  | Specifies the default schema name that is used to qualify unqualified database objects in dynamically prepared SQL statements.
 The value of this property sets the value in the CURRENT SCHEMA special register on the database server.
 The schema name is case-sensitive, and must be specified in uppercase characters username       | String  | DB2 Username password       | String  | DB2 password associated with the username above useLimitOffset | Boolean | LIMIT and OFFSET must be configured on the DB2 server before use (compatibility mode) supportDashDB  | Boolean | Create ROW ORGANIZED tables to support dashDB.

-Some of the above are not currently supported.
-Database, schema, useLimitOffset, and supportDashDB are not taken into consideration as they should be in the code.
+useLimitOffset and supportDashDB are not taken into consideration as they should be in the code.
 This should be remedied.

 ### Goal